Post Banner Image

 Credit: kavalenkava/ Shutterstock

-This picturesque UNESCO World Heritage Site is situated on Mount Titano in the city-state of San Marino (one of the smallest countries in the world).
-Home to around 4,500 people, San Marino is surrounded entirely by Italy and is located about 60 miles east of Florence.
-The city-state’s most recognizable feature is its trio of citadels — called Guaita, Cesta, and Montale— which are perched on top of Mount Titano’s neighboring peaks.
+This picturesque UNESCO World Heritage Site is situated on Mount Titano in the city-state of San Marino (one of the smallest countries in the world, which is completely surrounded by Italy).
+The city-state’s most recognizable feature is its trio of citadels — called Guaita, Cesta, and Montale — which are perched on top of Mount Titano’s neighboring peaks.
 Guaita and Cesta are open to the public for tours.
-The city itself dates to the fourth century, making it the world’s oldest surviving constitutional republic.
-Remnants of its distant past can still be viewed today, including its cobblestone streets and stone wall fortifications dating to the Middle Ages.

 3. Yaren, Nauru